• Home

 Oxford

-The Richard and Carole Cocks Art Museum pursues an active role in the overall cultural life of the southwest Ohio region, recognizing dual goals of public outreach and university cooperation in keeping with the broad scope of a university that emphasizes liberal education.
-Visitors can dive deep into 5,000 years of global visual culture and enjoy beautiful artworks along their journey!
+The Richard and Carole Cocks Art Museum pursues an active role in the overall cultural life of the southwest Ohio region.
+Come visit the museum, where you can dive deep into 5,000 years of global visual culture and enjoy beautiful artworks along your journey!
+An AAM Accredited Museum - OPEN & FREE to ALL!

 Robert and Elaine Stein Galleries at Wright State University